hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 **This is highly recommended for users who want the most usability out of their new gateway!**

+!!! danger "Custom GUI has permanently bricked modems before"
+    In older versions of this GUI, it has bricked low space devices like the TG799vac.
+Make sure you remove uneeded packages before installing!
+    It now has a brick prevention method in place so this is not so much of a worry.

 ## Change DNS

 This is by far one of the most requested mods.